Motus O dance theatre: Style

 Motus O's unashamed focus on performances that attract both dance enthusiasts and more general audiences and their effort at clear communication have been appreciated by many critics, one for example describing Motus O as “lending enormous physical energy to its bid to make modern dance comprehensible”.
 This same attribute has been less enthusiastically received by some dance critics with one for example opining that their background as street performers results in a “tendency to stress the obvious.”

 Many critics have commented upon the athleticism and physicality of Motus O's work.
 For example, describing the work as “high energy…[and]..physically risky” and “lithe and gymnastic”.
 Another critic referring to their “eye-bending, unpredictable physicality.”

 The troupe lists contact improvisation amongst its dance influences.
 One critic has described Motus O as “taking a cue from American dance guru Moses Pendleton.”
 Pendleton co-founded dance companies Pilobolus and MOMIX.

-Motus O are also known for their inclusion of comic touches in their work and for “generous doses of humour”.
+Motus O incorporate comic elements in their work, as well as notable amounts of humor.

 The imaginative use of props and costumes has been described as a consistent feature of Motus O's work.